gregswindle/eslint-plugin-swagger-tools/docs/rules/require-plural-paths.md

-# Require API paths to use plural nouns for all resources (`plural-paths`)
+# Require plural nouns in API paths (`require-plural-paths`)

-> :red_circle: The `plural-paths` rule enforces consistent usage of plural nouns for all resources.
+> :red_circle: The `require-plural-paths` rule enforces consistent usage of plural nouns for all resources.

 ## Rule Details